 Bett came from a musical background and grew up in Durham, North Carolina.
 She took up guitar at age eleven learning folk songs.
 In 1989 she began writing her own music.
 She is a multi-instrumentalist whose music features lovely guitar tunings, often with partial capos, rootsy banjo, soft piano, harp and other instruments with elements of folk, Celtic, jazz, and new age that are spun in her unique style.
 As a lover of traditional music, her fresh arrangements bring many listeners new appreciations of old songs.
-She has recorded eight albums on her Ceilidhe’s Music label.
+She has recorded eight albums on her Ceilidhe’s Music label and is currently working on a new CD to be released in the fall of 2019.

 Ceilidhe’s Music logo